Hebrew Classes at Beth Emet

 Guests Register Here

-Learn spoken Hebrew in an Ulpan-like setting.
-We will read news articles and discuss current events, all in Hebrew.
-The only prerequisite is basic Hebrew reading skills.
+This class uses an Ulpan-like immersive setting to teach modern conversational Hebrew.
+Participants will read news articles, discuss life and current events, and other basic conversations in Hebrew.
+The only prerequisite is basic Hebrew skills.

-DORIT FLATT is the daughter of Holocaust survivors and grew up in Tel-Aviv, Israel.
+Dorit Flatt is the daughter of Holocaust survivors and grew up in Tel-Aviv, Israel.
 After completing her IDF service in the paratrooper unit, she studied elementary education at Seminar Levinsky in Tel-Aviv.
-She holds a BA in Psychology from the University of Michigan, and taught Hebrew language, literature, and religious studies in Michigan for twenty-five years.
+She holds a BA in Psychology from the University of Michigan and taught Hebrew language, literature, and religious studies in Michigan for 25 years.

 Members Register Here